Grenada 17: Claims of the accused

-Criticism
+Criticisms and aftermath

-Some questioned the fairness of the defendants' trial.
-Numerous people campaigned on their behalf worldwide, and a pamphlet by Richard Hart, The Grenada Trial: A Travesty of Justice (Committee for Human Rights in Grenada, 1993), critiqued the trial process.
-In October 2003, Amnesty International issued a report stating that the Grenada 17 should be granted "a prompt, fair and impartial" new trial, and referred to them as "the last of the Cold War prisoners".
-By 2009, every member of the Grenada 17 had been released.
+Some international observers questioned the fairness of the Grenada 17 trial.
+A pamphlet by Richard Hart, The Grenada Trial: A Travesty of Justice (Committee for Human Rights in Grenada, 1996), denounced the 1986 trial proceedings for not allowing witnesses for the defense or cross-examination of prosecution witnesses.
+Amnesty International issued a report in 2003 stating that the Grenada 17 should be granted "a prompt, fair and impartial" new trial, and referred to them as "the last of the Cold War prisoners".

+In 2001 the Grenada government established a Truth and Reconciliation Commission to help citizens on the island "move on from the deep divisions caused by the revolution and the consequent US invasion".
+Although many in the country expected the Commission to weigh in on the Grenada 17 controversy, the Commission's final report in 2006 made no specific recommendations in that regard.

+It was not until 2009 that every member of the Grenada 17 was released.